GuyRephaeli/UrbanSounds/README.md

 ### Analysis
 This model improved upon the last one and was even able to alleviate some of the confusion between **Air Conditioner** and **Engine Idling**, but it is still not as good as the model shown in the blog post.
-That is reasonable since reducing the learning rate during training can improve a model dramatically.
+That is reasonable since reducing the learning rate during training can help the model converge to the minimum instead of wandering around it.
 On the other hand, the gap between the train accuracy and the test accuracy has increased (the result of better training) so the overfitting should be addressed.

+It is clear that the parameters chosen in the blog post where well thought of, so it is safe to assume that the author did some parameter tuning to achieve those results.

 ## Future work
 The current model can be further improved by fine-tuning the hyper parameters via greed search.
 Furthermore, fine-tuning the hyper parameters of the preprocessing stage in the same manner would be beneficial as well.
 One could also try different network architectures, different spectrogram transformation and also data augmentation.
+To improve the convergence one could first train a frozen model with a relatively large learning rate and then unfreeze all te weights and continue training with a smaller learning rate.
 More interesting improvements can be achieved by specifically targeting the overfitting and the confusion between **Air Conditioner** and **Engine Idling**.
 To address overfitting one can utilize an ensemble model.
 A very simple and effective way to do so would be bagging.